 - Contacting you after you have sent them a written notice telling them not to; there are two exceptions to this prohibition

 Protection from harassment or abuse

 The FDCPA’s primary focus is preventing debt collector harassment.
 Under the law, a debt collector cannot:

 - Use threats of violence or other criminal means to harm you in any way

-- Repeatedly call you or allow your phone to ring incessantly in order to annoy and harass you
+- Repeatedly call you or talk to you in order to annoy and harass you

 - Call without disclosing their identity

-- Falsely represent the type, amount, or legal status of the debt
+- Give you misinformation about the type, amount, or legal status of the debt

-- Fail in the initial communication to identify themselves as a debt collector and to state that all information will be used to collect the debt
+- Fail to identify themself as a debt collector and to state that all information will be used to collect the debt

-- Take a check postdated by more than five days without providing written notice three days prior to deposit
+- Accept a check postdated by more than five days without providing you with a written notice three days prior to the collection agency deposit it

 - Deposit or threaten to deposit a postdated check prior to the date on the check

 - Threaten to take your property unless it’s used as collateral

 The FDCPA lays out specific information about what a debt collection agency must do in order to validate your debt.
 For example, within five days after initially contacting you, the debt collector must send you a written notice stating:

 - The amount of debt

 - That you have 30 days to dispute the debt; if not, they will assume the debt is valid